The best time to visit

 Telephone and Internet

-Some resorts have telephone facilities, including facilities for international phone calls.
+All resorts have telephone facilities, including facilities for international phone calls.
 The access code for making international calls from Malaysia is 00.
 For more information, dial 103.
+Most resorts have a fairly stable Internet connection available for guests.

-Electricity is available 24 hours a day, provided by the newly built hybrid diesel-solar power station.
-The connection is 220V, 50 cycles using a plug with three rectangular prongs similar to UK plugs.
+Available 24 hours a day.
+220V, 50 cycles using a plug with three rectangular prongs similar to UK plugs.
 Adaptors for other plugs can be purchased at airports and some stores elsewhere.

 Health and medical services